Clement Attlee: Deputy Prime Minister

-Attlee himself played a generally low key but vital role in the wartime government, working behind the scenes and in committees to ensure the smooth operation of government.
+Attlee himself played a generally low-key but vital role in the wartime government, working behind the scenes and in committees to ensure the smooth operation of government.
 Attlee was also pivotal in the British war effort on the home front.
 In the coalition government, three inter-connected committees effectively ran the country.
 Churchill chaired the first two, the War cabinet and the Defence Committee, with Attlee deputising for him in these, and answering for the government in Parliament when Churchill was absent.
 Attlee himself instituted, and later chaired the third body, the Lord President's Committee, which was responsible for overseeing domestic affairs.
 As Churchill was most concerned with overseeing the war effort, this arrangement suited both men.
 Attlee himself had largely been responsible for creating these arrangements with Churchill's backing, streamlining the machinery of government and abolishing many committees.
 He also acted as a conciliator in the government, smoothing over tensions which frequently arose between Labour and Conservative Ministers.

+On the many occasions during World War II when Churchill was overseas, Attlee's role as Deputy Prime Minister did give him responsibilities in the conduct of the war.
+Whilst Churchill was travelling to the Yalta conference, Attlee gave the political authorisation for the now-controversial bombing of Dresden, acting on a Soviet request based on expected German troop movements, as discovered by Bletchley Park codebreaking.

 Many Labour activists were baffled by the top leadership role for a man they regarded as having little charisma; Beatrice Webb wrote in her diary in early 1940:

 He looked and spoke like an insignificant elderly clerk, without distinction in the voice, manner or substance of his discourse.
 To realise that this little nonentity is the Parliamentary Leader of the Labour Party ... and presumably the future P.M.
 [Prime Minister] is pitiable".